 Keela features a built-in CRM so that all of your data is in one place.
 For example, you can add detailed contact profiles, save conversations, and send automated email thank you notes after a donation has been made.

 Keela’s CRM automatically detects a duplicate contact, so you will never have to worry that you store many dead leads.
 In addition, the same contact feature is beneficial when running reports or paying for an email marketing service that charges by the contact.
 Customer support also has high praises, especially with their less micro-manage, more DIY approach to onboarding.

 Reporting is simplified and could allow users access to more custom fields to enhance data collection.
 In addition, users often get frustrated with the amount of clicking it takes to complete a task when the navigation and functions could be simplified.

 Pricing is based on several contacts.
 Rates start at $49 per month (paid annually) for 500 contacts.
 You will receive a 20%+ discount for paying annually.
 Keela features unlimited forms, emails, donations, and email support.
 The platform also offers custom Keela software bundles.

 12. Neon CRM

 Neon CRM is a cloud-based CRM that services nonprofits of all sizes.
-The platform provides extensive help with fundraising, donor management, membership, event registration, and more.
+The platform provides extensive help with fundraising, donor management, supporter membership, event registration, and more.

 With Neon CRM’s donor software, you can follow each donor through online and offline donations.
 With the platform’s fundraising actions, accept donations from multiple avenues, including website forms, emails, event registrations, and membership renewals.
 Plus, automated emails and customized web forms keep you engaged with potential and current donors, volunteers, and board members.